-Posted in response to It IS easy being green!
+Posted in response to the weekly photo challenge It IS easy being green!

 His name was Jabba the Hutt due to his corpulence.
 He barked like a dog, blew up his chin with air, and ate live crickets.
 When he wasn’t eating, he sat very still so that he was very easy to photograph.
 I had him for ten years until his eyes started to fade and he had a harder time catching crickets.
 He is shown here in the prime of his life, sitting on a painting.
 He changed colors to match whatever his surroundings were, more or less.
 He could muster several shades of brown and blue-green.

 When I first got him home and he started barking, I thought there was an actual dog either right outside my window or somehow, disturbingly, inside my apartment.
 It was a big enough place that this was almost plausible, until I realized it was the frog.

 His method for catching crickets was to look about two inches into the space in front of him.
 If there was a cricket there he’d pounce with his mouth open, landing such that cricket was instantly in his mouth.
 Efficient!

 He was tons of fun.
 I still miss him.

 Posted in response to weekly photo challenge Fun!

 I collect little boxes.
 Most of them are brown wood, but this little guy is a mosaic of little colorful bits.

 This frog’s name is Lazarus

 I used to keep pet frogs.
 Lazarus was a green tree frog, who lived in a tropical environment in a little tank.
 He escaped from the tank one summer, a very dry season, I thought he was DEAD.
 Then three months later I found him moist and happy on top of and outside the tank.
 Alive and kicking!